 With many companies testing the water on the development of self-drive cars, it is only a matter of time before they flood the market.
 With so much excitement and news about driverless cars, most people wonder if they still need to learn driving.

 Ireland is a good example.
 When driverless shuttles took to the streets of Dublin last year, people widely debated whether they would need a driving license anymore.
-However, people will still need taking driving lessons in Dublin , because it will take the next five to 10 years to go completely autonomous.
+However, people will still need taking driving lessons, because it will take the next five to 10 years to go completely autonomous.

 Self-drive cars aren’t filling the market yet